agrafix/dsconnect/README.md

 Social Network for TribalWars

 This is a social network for TribalWars.
 You can follow players, villages and tribes and get updates about enoblements and point changes.
 You can also write custom posts and discuss.
 A mapping tool and an attack-planner is included too.
-The network is currently run at [dsconnect.de](http://www.dsconnect.de) for all german and english game worlds.
 The software is internationalized for german and english.

 # Notes